 A healthy client-vendor relationship is critical to ensure the success of a project, regardless of industry or size.
-Yet reports from Australia and overseas of government software development projects failing have one thing in common – somewhere along the way, communications between client and vendor have turned sour.
+Yet reports have shown that failing software development projects have one thing in common – somewhere along the way, communications between client and vendor have turned sour.

 “Often people enter into big contracts without understanding clearly what they are procuring,” says Tawansi.